LouisCarpentier42/louiscarpentier42.github.io/README.md

 - experience in "about me"
 - Team tab with all the people I collaborated with (could be automatic based on _data/authors file?
 Or at least PhDs I helped to guide
 - Where do I put ESEO students?
+- A tab thesis with a summary of my phd thesis.

 Maybe we could add a cool background with something moving, for example a snake AI that is playing?